 General Weaver also issued the following orders to the tank battalions around this time: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

-For most of March, the situation Bataan was relatively quiet and the Japanese had been fought to a standstill.
-On one occasion, two tanks had gotten stuck in the mud, and the crews were working to free them.
+For most of March, the situation on Bataan was relatively quiet and the Japanese had been fought to a standstill.
+The newspapers in the States reported both sides were strengthening their lines in expectation of an all-out attack.
+The reports stated that the Japanese did not have air support because their planes had been shifted south in the assault on Java.
+There was only one major alert in March when 73 Japanese planes came over.
+During this time, two tanks had gotten stuck in the mud, and the crews were working to free them.
 While they were doing this, a Japanese regiment entered the area.
 Lt.
 Colonel Ernest Miller ordered his tanks to fire on the Japanese at point-blank range.
 He also ran from tank to tank directing the crew’s fire.
 The Japanese were wiped out.
 On March 21, the last major battle was fought by the tanks.

 On April 10, the Japanese arrived and ordered the Prisoners of War onto the road.
 They quickly stripped the POWs of their watches, pens, and sunglasses.
 The POWs were taken to a trail and found that walking on the gravel trail was difficult.
 They immediately witnessed “Japanese Discipline” toward their own troops.
 The Japanese apparently were marching for hours, and when a man fell, he was kicked in his stomach and hit in the head with a rifle butt.
 If he still did not get up, the Japanese determined that the man was exhausted and left him alone.